 Ms Taylor’s parents gave her £20,000 as a deposit towards purchasing a house with Mr Smith.
 Mr Smith did not pay any of the deposit, but he is named on the property and intends to pay equally towards the mortgage payments with Ms Taylor.
 Ms Taylor may wish to draft a Declaration of Trust which states that the first £20,000 of the equity in the house is hers should the property be sold and the remaining amount split equally.

 There are steps that unmarried couples can undertake to protect themselves when they are considering purchasing a property with their partner.

-3 Is either party making an unequal contribution to the property?
+- Is either party making an unequal contribution to the property?
 If so, do you still intend to share the equity in the property equally should you separate in the future?
-If the answer to this is no then you need to seek independent legal advice on ways to protect you interest in the property.
+If the answer to this is no then you need to seek independent legal advice on ways to protect your interest in the property.

 If you are considering purchasing a property, it may be very useful to consider a Cohabitation Agreement.
 The agreement will incorporate both parties’ rights and responsibilities in respect of the property.